brevzin/cpp_proposals/3381_reflection_syntax/reflection-syntax.md

 </td><td>❌</td>
 </tr>
 <tr><td>`=e`</td><td>While `^` and `%` already exist as binary operators, they are fairly rare. `=` just seems way too common to be viable to overload to mean reflection</td><td>❌</td>
-<tr><td>`?e`</td><td>Actually this one doesn't seem to have any particular problems associated with it.
-It's not ambiguous with the conditional operator.
+<tr><td>`?e`</td><td>While `?` already exists in the language today, we do not believe that using `?e` would be ambiguous with the conditional operator.
 We could even come up with a story for why the question mark — we are asking what an entity is, and getting a reflection back to answer the question.
-It's just not our favorite, but it is viable.
+It's just not our favorite, but it is potentially viable.

 ::: std
 ```cpp